 Have you ever wondered who thought of the idea of jigsaw puzzles?
-Actually, these were first created from paintings.
-A picture on a flat, rectangular piece of wood was cut into small pieces using a jigsaw.
+Actually, these first started from a painting.
+One cut a picture on a flat, rectangular piece of wood into small pieces using a jigsaw.
 Thus the jigsaw puzzle got its name.
-The first commercial jigsaw was made around 1760 by John Spilsbury, a London cartographer and engraver.
-This first jigsaw was a map of the world.
+John Spilsbury, a London cartographer and engraver, made the first commercial jigsaw, around 1760.
+This first jigsaw showed a map of the world.

 HERE ARE A FEW PUZZLE FACTS

-In the early 19th century, the recipients of puzzles were for the most part children of wealthy families.
-The puzzles were made with the idea of educational themes.
+In the early 19th century, the recipients of puzzles became for the most part children of wealthy families.
+The puzzles often adapted the idea of educational themes.
 Then, puzzles for adults appeared, and became very popular.

-Toward the end of the century, treadle-operated jigsaws were invented.
+The end of the century saw the invention treadle-operated jigsaws.
 Also, wood became available in thin sheets, and printing improved considerably.
-These advances allowed puzzle-makers to add designs that were much more durable, as well as intricate and colorful.
+These advances allowed puzzle-makers to add much more durable designs, as well as more intricate and colorful.

 During this period, Raphael Tuck, a German furniture dealer, developed techniques that set the stage for the next century of jigsaws.
 Cutting became more intricate.
 Puzzles now included “whimsies,” pieces cut into recognizable shapes.
 Puzzle-makers started using plywood or thick card stock for making puzzles.

-Raphael Tuck’s ideas were adapted in America, and by 1908, puzzles became a full-blown craze.
-By 1929, Americans were buying two million jigsaws a week.
+Raphael Tuck’s ideas soon got adapted in America, and by 1908, puzzles became a full-blown craze.
+By 1929, Americans bought two million jigsaws a week.

 To meet this demand and to save costs, some manufacturers developed the technique of “stack cutting.”
 Up to eight puzzles could be stacked on top of each other and all cut at the same time.

-In the 1920s, a technique for die cutting cardboard puzzles was developed by an American company.
+In the 1920s, an American company developed a technique for die cutting cardboard puzzles.
 This reduced production costs to a fraction of the cost of hand cutting.
-Now, with the improved quality of printing, superb images are available at a reasonable price.
+Now, with the improved quality of printing, superb images became available at a reasonable price.

 HEALTH BENEFITS FOUND IN PUZZLES

 Working on jigsaw puzzles or crosswords can provide many health benefits to the brain.
 The brain produces a chemical known as dopamine.
 This chemical is quite important because it is chiefly responsible for learning and memory.
-When the brain is engaged in solving puzzles, the production of this chemical increases.
+When engaging the brain in solving puzzles, the production of this chemical increases.